- Consumer Proposals

 For example, when you are issued a credit card you might have a credit limit of $1,000.
 Until you use the card, you don’t owe any money, you have simply been approved to use up to $1,000 on credit.
 Once you use the card you have to repay the purchases and this is called debt.

-An individual or business that you owe money to is called your creditor.
+An individual or business to who you owe money to is called your creditor.
 In the context of proposals or bankruptcy, a creditor is a person having a claim provable under the Act.

 Your creditor may be a secured creditor or an unsecured creditor, depending on whether your debt is secured or unsecured.